engine14/Sea-surface-temp/README.md

 Sea surface temperature maps (WORK IN PROGRESS)

-Constructed sea surface temperature maps of the Atlantic Ocean using a large Excel data set
+Constructed sea surface temperature maps of the Atlantic Ocean using a large data set